 Review question: Does the use of a needle to aspirate pneumothorax compared to an intercostal tube (a tube inserted between ribs) reduce mortality in newborns?

 Background: Pneumothorax is the presence of air in the pleural space (the space between the lung and the chest wall).
 It is a serious condition in the newborn and may be treated by needle aspiration or chest tube placement.
 The former is less invasive and might avoid the need for the insertion of a chest tube, thus reducing the duration of hospital stay.
 However the failure of needle aspiration might subsequently lead to the need for chest tube insertion, an additional invasive procedure.
 This systematic review evaluates the available evidence on the effectiveness of these two techniques in treating pneumothorax in neonates.

-Study characteristics: We included one study (enrolling 70 newborn infants) that compared needle aspiration followed by immediate removal to chest tube placement for the treatment of pneumothorax and one study (72 newborn infants that compared needle aspiration with the angiocatheter left in situ to chest tube placement for the treatment of pneumothorax.
+Study characteristics: We included one study (enrolling 70 newborn infants) that compared needle aspiration followed by immediate removal to chest tube placement for the treatment of pneumothorax and one study (72 newborn infants) that compared needle aspiration with the angiocatheter left in situ to chest tube placement for the treatment of pneumothorax.
 Evidence is up to date as of June 2018.

-Conclusions: The one small trial identified does not provide sufficient information to determine which of the two techniques is better to treat pneumothorax in neonates.
+Quality of evidence: The two small trials identified do not provide sufficient information to determine which of the two techniques is better to treat pneumothorax in neonates.
 However it seems that needle aspiration might reduce the need for an intercostal tube in a relevant proportion of newborn infants.

 Pneumothorax occurs more frequently in the neonatal period than at any other time of life and is associated with increased mortality and morbidity.
-It may be treated with either aspiration with a syringe through a needle or an angiocatheter, usually through the second or third intercostal space in the midclavicular line.
-The chest tube is usually placed in the anterior pleural space passing through the sixth intercostal space into the pleural opening, turned anteriorly and directed to the location of the pneumothorax, and then connected to a Heimlich valve or an underwater seal with continuous suction.
+It can be treated with either aspiration with a syringe (using a needle or an angiocatheter) or a chest tube inserted in the anterior pleural space and then connected to a Heimlich valve or an underwater seal with continuous suction.

-To compare the efficacy and safety of needle aspiration (either with immediate removal of the needle or with the needle left in situ) to intercostal tube drainage in the management of neonatal pneumothorax.
+To compare the efficacy and safety of needle aspiration (either with immediate removal of the needle or with the needle left in situ) to intercostal tube drainage in the management of neonatal pneumothorax (PTX).

-We used the standard search strategy of the Cochrane Neonatal Review group to search the Cochrane Central Register of Controlled Trials (CENTRAL 2015, Issue 11), MEDLINE via PubMed (1966 to 30 November 2015), EMBASE (1980 to 30 November 2015), and CINAHL (1982 to 30 November 2015).
+We used the standard search strategy of Cochrane Neonatal to search the Cochrane Central Register of Controlled Trials (CENTRAL 2018, Issue 5), MEDLINE via PubMed (1966 to 4 June 2018), Embase (1980 to 4 June 2018), and CINAHL (1982 to 4 June 2018).
 We also searched clinical trials databases, conference proceedings, and the reference lists of retrieved articles for randomised controlled trials and quasi-randomised trials.

 Randomised controlled trials, quasi-randomised controlled trials and cluster trials comparing needle aspiration (either with the needle or angiocatheter left in situ or removed immediately after aspiration) to intercostal tube drainage in newborn infants with pneumothorax.

-One randomised controlled trial (72 infants) met the inclusion criteria of this review.
-We found no differences in the rates of mortality when the needle was removed immediately after aspiration (risk ratio (RR) 1.50, 95% confidence interval (CI) 0.88 to 17.58; participants = 70; studies = 1) or left in situ (RR 1.50, 95% CI 0.27 to 8.45) or complications related to the procedure.
-After needle aspiration, the angiocatheter was left in situ (mean 27.1 hours) and not removed immediately after the aspiration.
-The angiocatheter was in place for a shorter duration than the intercostal tube (mean difference (MD) −11.20 hours, 95% CI −15.51 to −6.89).
+Two randomised controlled trials (142 infants) met the inclusion criteria of this review.
+We found no differences in the rates of mortality when the needle was removed immediately after aspiration (risk ratio (RR) 3.92, 95% confidence interval (CI) 0.88 to 17.58; participants = 70; studies = 1) or left in situ (RR 1.50, 95% CI 0.27 to 8.45; participants = 72; studies = 1) or complications related to the procedure.
+With immediate removal of the needle following aspiration, 30% of the newborns did not require the placement of an intercostal tube drainage.
 None of the 36 newborns treated with needle aspiration with the angiocatheter left in situ required the placement of an intercostal tube drainage.
-Overall, the quality of the evidence supporting this finding is low.
+Overall, the quality of the evidence supporting this finding is very low.